Skip to content

 Non-monetary rewards

-Reward workers for excellent performance through opportunities.
-Include flexible work hours, training, vacation, pleasant work environment, car, free health care, etc.
+Non-monetary rewards take the form of opportunities: flexible work hours, training, vacation, a pleasant work environment, a car, free health care, and so on.

-Non-monetary rewards are often more powerful per rupee spent than monetary ones.
+Non-monetary rewards are often more powerful for the money spent than monetary ones.
 A free training course that the teacher really wants may matter more to her than a small bonus.

 For schools, non-monetary rewards are cheaper to offer and often more meaningful: